MSc Counselling

 • Interest in counselling as a profession or career/personal enhancement

 All new entrants are required to undertake a criminal records check (PVG) at the point of entry to the programme.
-All applicants are interviewed as part of the selection process.
+All applicants who meet the entry requirements are invited to interview as part of the two-step selection process.
+The interview looks to examine suitability to enter the programme in line with BACP criteria.

 Male taking notes whilst female is talking